datacarpentry/NEON-R-Spatial-Vector-deprecated/_posts/R/dc-spatial-vector/2015-10-26-L00-open-a-shapefile.md

     </figcaption>
 </figure>

-##Spatial Data Attributes
+## Spatial Data Attributes
 Each object in a shapefile has one or more attributes associated with it.
 Shapefile attributes are similar to fields or columns in a spreadsheet.
 Each row in the spreadsheet has a set of columns associated with it that describe the row element.
-In the case of a shapefile, each row represents a spatial object - for example a road, represented as a line in a line shapefile will have one "row" of attributes associated with it.
+In the case of a shapefile, each row represents a spatial object - for example, a road, represented as a line in a line shapefile, will have one "row" of attributes associated with it.
 These attributes can include different types of information that describe objects stored within a shapefile.
 Thus, our road, may have a name, length, number of lanes, speed limit, type of road and other attributes stored with it.

 <figure>
     <a href="{{ site.baseurl }}/images/spatialVector/Attribute_Table.png">
     <img src="{{ site.baseurl }}/images/spatialVector/Attribute_Table.png"></a>
     <figcaption>Each spatial feature in an R spatial object has the same set of
-    associated ATTRIBUTES that describe or characterize the feature.
+    associated attributes that describe or characterize the feature.
     Attribute data are stored in a separate *.dbf file.
 Attribute data can be compared to a spreadsheet.
 Each row in a spreadsheet represents one feature in the spatial object.
     Image Source: National Ecological Observatory Network (NEON)
     </figcaption>
 </figure>

-We view the attributes of a `SpatialPolygonsDataFrame` using:
+We view the attributes of a `SpatialPolygonsDataFrame` using `objectName@data` (e.g., `aoiBoundary_HARV@data`).
-`aoiBoundary_HARV@data`.

     #alternate way to view attributes